Uclusion/uclusion-blog/_posts/2021-08-16-code-factory.md

 What 20% time projects show is that with enough time on their hands developers can achieve great things.
 Like Sisyphus developers are clever enough to do anything if they can avoid rolling rocks up hills.

-These rocks tend to come in three flavors: technical debt, low ROI work, and bloated, ineffective process.
-The three go hand in hand because the low ROI work and ineffective process doesn't give the team the time or venue for the automation and architecture changes necessary to speed things up by fixing technical debt.
+These rocks tend to come in three categories: technical debt, low ROI work, and bloated, ineffective process.
+The three go hand in hand because the low ROI work and ineffective process doesn't give the team the time or venue for the technical debt automation and architecture changes necessary to speed things up.

 **So step one is to choose your own process and communication tools to tackle technical debt.** Have that mechanism avoid time-consuming meetings as much as possible but still have an approval process to reduce low ROI work.